theogvn/dftb-mobility-pkg/README.md

 # dftb-mobility-pkg

 Package for performing electron mobility calculation with [DFTB+](https://github.com/dftbplus/dftbplus "DFTB+ GitHub page"), using Density Of States and Transmission
 In the coming updates this package will support the calculation of mobility with the band structure.

 _See the LICENSE for terms of usage and distribution._

 ## /!\\ Warning /!\\
-**For now only the mobility files are tested.
-More explications on how to use this package will come in the coming weeks.**
+**You may take the results with caution**

 **Slater Koster files are not include.**